Alexander Schapiro: Suppression

 In early 1921, the government started to ban syndicalist and anarchist writings.
 After the Kronstadt uprising in March, the Bolshevik government began rounding up anarchists.
 Schapiro's critique of the regime, which had been fairly moderate, turned into fundamental opposition.
 In May, Schapiro was one of several signatories to an open letter to Lenin and the Bolshevik leadership circulated in the West.
 It protested the persecution of Russian anarchists in the wake of Kronstadt.
 In June 1921, Schapiro, along with Goldman, Berkman, and fellow anarchist Alexei Borovoi, anonymously wrote a pamphlet entitled The Russian Revolution and the Communist Party, which was smuggled to Germany and published by Rocker.
 They argued that anarchists had refrained from protesting the repression leveled against them in Russia as long as the Civil War was being fought so as not "to aid the common enemy, world imperialism".
 The end of the war, however, had made it clear that the biggest threat to the revolution "was not outside, but within the country: a danger resulting from the very nature of the social and economic arrangements which characterize the present 'transitory stage'."

 Although wary of the persecution of syndicalists in Russia, representatives of syndicalist organizations from several Western countries attended the founding congress of the Red International of Labor Unions (RILU), which the Bolsheviks convened in July 1921.
 Disputes between syndicalists and communists over tactical issues dominated the congress.
 The Bolshevik suppression of the anarchist movement also became an issue.
 The day before the congress began, thirteen imprisoned Russian anarchists entered a hunger strike.
 Goldman, Berkman, the anarchist-turned-Bolshevik Victor Serge, and above all Schapiro made sure that the visiting syndicalists were apprised of the imprisonment of anarchists and the hunger strike.
 The foreign syndicalists raised the issue with the head of the Cheka, Felix Dzerzhinsky, and with Lenin himself.
 Finally, negotiations in which Schapiro, Berkman, two Spanish delegates, and two French delegates represented the syndicalist side yielded a compromise with the Bolshevik leadership.
 The anarchist prisoners would end their hunger strike, be released, and leave the country.
 They remained imprisoned until September, when they were released and allowed to emigrate to Germany by the end of the year.
-Among them were Maksimov, Volin, Mark Mrachnyi, and Efim Iarchuk who had all worked with Schapiro in the Golos Truda group.
+Among them were Maksimov, Volin, Mark Mrachnyi, and Efim Yarchuk who had all worked with Schapiro in the Golos Truda group.
 While the negotiations were still ongoing, Nikolai Bukharin addressed the RILU congress in the name of the Bolshevik Party and attacked the Russian anarchist movement.
 This caused the congress to erupt into chaotic shouting.
 The French syndicalist Henri Sirolle then responded for the syndicalist delegates and defended Russian anarchism.
 He demanded that a representative of the Russian syndicalist movement who was present, most likely Schapiro, be allowed to address the congress, but he was denied.
 After the congress, Schapiro denounced the RILU as "the illegitimate daughter of the Communist International, and consequently the handmaiden of the Russian Communist Party" and warned Italian syndicalists against associating with it.